 Transport Canada announced that passengers on domestic flights were allowed to possess up to 30 grams of cannabis in their checked or carry-on baggage as of October 2018.
 The Canadian Air Transport Security Authority (CATSA) updated its screening procedures to reflect the changes brought about by the Cannabis Act.

-Therefore, you can bring cannabis or CBD oil in carry-on luggage, as long as it adheres to the usual onboard liquid limits.
-Please note that this is ONLY the case for flights within Canada.
+Therefore, you can bring cannabis or CBD oil in carry-on luggage as long as it adheres to the usual onboard liquid limits.
+Please note that flying with CBD oil is only legal for flights within Canada.
 It remains illegal to fly internationally from Canada with marijuana.

 While you should be okay on domestic flights, there is a chance that airport security will ask you some awkward questions.
 It is also important to note that in most European countries, the THC limit is 0.2%, rather than the 0.3% maximum in the United States.